PavanRangani/docs/docs/prd/ui-components/auto-complete-dropdown-of-contact-company.md

 - To differentiate the normal contact and client entity, we have shown the `Client Entity` word as a secondary information for the client entity.
 - Dropdown will be alphabetical sorted.
 - If user enter a new name which is not available in the dropdown then system creates new company with appropriate types.
 For this, system show `new` tag.
-- If user enter a new name which is not available in the dropdown but it is available in the archived contact list then system show proper error message.
+- If user enter a new name which is not available in the dropdown but it is available in the archived company list then system show proper error message.
   - For e.g. I have one archived non-profit type company of `Dreamworld`.
 Now when I create a new company with same name `Dreamworld` then system shows me error message.

 ### UI Rules